nikitakrh/CoVid-Germany/README.md

 This directory contains helper functions that are required for data processing.

 ## Scripts
-### Hospitalizations by age
-This script plots:
-- the amount of cases that required hospitalization
-	- in total and
-	- by age.
-- the hospitalization incidence by age
+### Create Plots
+This script handles the data and calls all plot functions from different scripts.

 Execute with:

-`python hospitalizations_by_age.py`
+`python create_plots.py`

-### Cases by age
+### Hospitalizations
-This script plots:
+Plots:
-- the amount of cases
+- amount of cases that required hospitalization
 	- in total and
 	- by age
+- hospitalization incidence by age

+### Cases
+Plots:
+- amount of cases by age
-- the case incidence (averaged over 7 days, per 100.000 people)
+- case incidence by age (averaged over 7 days, per 100.000 people)
-	- in total and
+- total amount of cases and the positive test rate
-	- by age

-Execute with:

-`python cases_by_age.py`